Tessa Blackstone, Baroness Blackstone

 Tessa Ann Vosper Blackstone, Baroness Blackstone (born 27 September 1942) is an English politician and university administrator.

 Early life

-Her father, Geoffrey Vaughan Blackstone CBE GM, was the Chief Fire Officer for Hertfordshire and her mother, Joanna Vosper, was an actress and model for the House of Worth in Paris.
+Her father, Geoffrey Vaughan Blackstone, was the Chief Fire Officer for Hertfordshire and her mother, Joanna Vosper, was an actress and model for the House of Worth in Paris.
 She was educated at Ware Grammar School for Girls and the London School of Economics, where she gained a doctorate.
 Her doctoral thesis, titled "The provision of pre-school education: A study of the influences on the development of nursery education in Britain from 1900–1965", was submitted in 1969.

 Career

 Her academic career began at the former Enfield College (now Middlesex University) before she went on to become a lecturer at the LSE and Professor of Educational Administration at the University of London Institute of Education.

 Blackstone was Deputy Education Officer of the Inner London Education Authority (1983–1986).
 She has also worked as a policy adviser in the Cabinet Office.
 As a member of Jim Callaghan's Downing Street thinktank, she upset the Foreign Office by criticizing diplomats' lavish lifestyles.

 She headed Birkbeck College, University of London, for a decade as Master (from 1987 to 1997) until her appointment to the new Labour government in 1997.
 She has also concurrently held research fellowships at the Centre for Studies in Public Policy and the Policy Studies Institute.
 Blackstone became Vice-Chancellor of the University of Greenwich, holding this position up to 2011.

 She has served as chairman of the ballet board of the Royal Opera House, the Fabian Society, and the Institute for Public Policy Research (IPPR), and has sat on the governing bodies of numerous other organisations.
 She has been on the Board of Trustees of The Architecture Foundation.
 She is currently Chairman of the British Library and Chairman of Great Ormond Street hospital.
 She is currently the patron of Hamlin Fistula UK, a charity whose aim is to raise funds and awareness to support the Addis Ababa Fistula Hospital.